javiermvaldecantos/multi-step-form/README.md

 This is a purely front-end form, so submitting the form doesn't actually do anything.
 It just prints a message on screen.

+*NOTE*: If you clone this project, you will need to run `yarn` in the root directory in order to set up `node modules`.
+Then you can run `yarn start` to run the app.

 ----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).